Memory-based Deep Reinforcement Learning for POMDPs: Results

 Interestingly, by comparing the results of TD3-OW and TD3-OW-AddPastAct, we found that adding past actions consistently harms the performance compared to TD3-OW, which does not have past actions in its observation window.
-Even though TD3-OW-AddPastAct still outperforms TD3 on POMDP, it performs worse than TD3 on MDP, which is undesirable if we have no prior knowledge about if the current design of the observation space is partially or fully observable.
-Ideally, even if the past action-related information does not provide anything new besides the past observation, it can be safely ignored and should not harm the performance.
+Even though TD3-OW-AddPastAct still outperforms TD3 on POMDP, it performs worse than TD3 on MDP, which is undesirable if we have no prior knowledge of whether the current design of the observation space is partially or fully observable.
+Ideally, even if the past action-related information does not provide anything new beyond the past observation, it can be safely ignored and should not harm the performance.
 We think this is related to the simple construction method where actions are concatenated with observations to form a single observation that includes history information.
 In this way, the observation dimension is expanded, which makes the learning harder.
-In addition, this simple construction method does not differentiate what is the most recent observation, which is normally more valuable than far away observations for making a decision, and what are far away observations, but treats everything equally important no matter when the observations are observed.
+In addition, this simple construction method treats all observations equally instead of prioritizing the most recent observation, which is normally more valuable in decision-making than earlier observations.
 This observation based on TD3-OW and TD3-OW-AddPastAct in fact supports our idea to structurally separate the memory extraction and current feature extraction in the recurrent actor-critic framework (Fig. \ref{fig:Recurrent_Actor-Critic_Framework}) designed for LSTM-TD3, then combine them together to further learn a presentation of the critic and the actor.
 In section \ref{subsec:ablation_add_past_action}, we will further investigate if adding past actions is beneficial for LSTM-TD3.